BambooStreet/HonestLLM/README.md

 In Local environment, it utilizes the API KEY you were issued.

 Then, using our code, we can see the appropriate output for the user's question.

+When writing your question, try to make your keywords stand out as much as possible!

 #### Example
 ##### input